jc324x/macOS-wifi-redirect/README.md

 5. **Cleanup**

-The target network is in range.
-System Preferences closed if running, as it can cause unintended behavior.
-Blocked SSIDs are removed, WiFi is toggled off/on again and the client device rejoins your network.
+The client is on an auxiliary network and can connect to the target network.
+System Preferences is closed, blocked SSIDs are removed, WiFi is toggled off/on and the client rejoins the target network.

 ```bash
 # verified that $ssid is available